LPN to BSN

 Program overview

-Our LPN to BSN Bridge track allows license practical nurses (LPNs) to earn a Bachelor of Science in Nursing (BSN) through Ohio State's top-ranked program – #4 nationally and #1 among public universities, according to U.S. News & World Report.
+Our LPN to BSN Bridge track allows license practical nurses (LPN) to earn a Bachelor of Science in Nursing (BSN) through Ohio State's top-ranked program – No. 4 nationally and No.1 among public universities, according to U.S. News & World Report.

 This bridge program builds on your LPN experience and prepares you for the expanded role of a BSN-prepared registered nurse.
 You'll gain hands-on experience through clinical experiences, immersive labs and classroom learning that reflects real-world nursing practice.